kenbaker-gif/ML-Projects/Boston/README.md

 📊 Results

-The linear regression model achieved an R² score of 0.68 and MSE of 28.67 on the test data.
+<p>The BaseModel achieved an R² score of 0.68 and MSE of 28.67 on the test data.</p>
+<p>The Model_1 achieved an R² score of 0.739 and MSE of 23.41 on the test data.</p>
+<p>The Model_2 achieved an R² score of 0.85 and MSE of 13.67 on the test data.</p>
+<p>The Model_3 achieved an R² score of 0.90 and MSE of 8.48 on the test data.</p>
+<p>The Model_4 achieved an R² score of 0.67 and MSE of 22.66 on the test data.</p>
+<p>The Model_5 achieved an R² score of 0.80 and MSE of 14.91 on the test data.</p>
+<p>The Model_6 achieved an R² score of 0.95 and MSE of 4.34 on the test data.</p>

 Key coefficients: